 - Strengthening of the top chord of the bridge

 - Replacing the traffic barrier

 - Repainting of the bridge to restore the appropriate heritage bridge colours.

-A review of environmental factors (REF) for the project is being developed and will be displayed for community feedback.
+A review of environmental factors (REF) for the project has been developed.

 Colemans Bridge maintenance review of environmental factors